Jonah Heim Player Props: Rangers vs. White Sox

-Jonah Heim -- 1-for-4 with a home run and an RBI in his most recent game -- will be in action for the Texas Rangers versus the Chicago White Sox, with Tanner Banks on the hill, on June 19 at 8:10 PM ET.
+After going 1-for-4 with two RBI in his most recent game, Jonah Heim and the Texas Rangers take on the Chicago White Sox (who will start Dylan Cease) at 8:10 PM ET on Tuesday.

-He notched a home run while going 1-for-4 in his previous game against the Blue Jays.
+He had a one-hit showing in his most recent game (1-for-4) against the White Sox.

 Jonah Heim Game Info & Props vs. the White Sox